This years Econ Nobel goes to the three stooges who wrote this-

 The enclosure of common land thus led to a huge increase in inequality in early modern England.

 Increased inequality led to enclosures.
 Otherwise, those who were more able and influential would have been fighting, not supporting, enclosures.
 The fact is people could see plenty of 'tragedy of the commons'.
 They didn't want more and more vagrants and poachers and wood cutters and charcoal burners degrading the environment.
 Bigger estates 'internalized externalities' and gained economies of scope and scale.
-They permitted agricultural labour moving into more productive activities.
+They permitted agricultural labour to move into more productive activities.

 Many peasants and rural dwellers had their traditional property rights expropriated.
 In protest, groups of citizens dispossessed by enclosure attempted to oppose it through collective action and riots–attempting to influence the exercise of political power.
 These groups were no match for the British state, however.
 Kett’s rebellion of 1549,